bobov1190/rsschool-cv/cv.md

 I'm Bahodir, Junior Frontend Developer.
 I am starting my journey with RS School !
 Now i am studying at Turin University.
 I am interested in Math , and also in Javascript at the moment ) So i chose this course due to the mission of this course center !
-I want to become a mentor in the future cause i think it is fair
+I want to become a mentor in the future, cause, i think, it is fair.
 I don't have any work experience.
 > Location: Tashkent , Uzbekistan

-## Main Knowledges
+## Knowledge

 - Git
 - Markdown